TuOfTimes/TuOfTimes.github.io/_posts/2019-07-16-travel-highlights-saskatoon-2019.md

 ![Airport Sunrise]({{ "/assets/img/saskatoon-airport-sunrise.jpg" | absolute_url }}){:class="post-image"}

 My first, last, and only sunrise in Saskatoon.
 I took this picture at 5 am as I was getting ready to leave for Richmond, VA.
 Thinking back, Saskatoon is a relatively unknown city that I would have never thought to visit.
-But after seeing it for myself, I would recommend it to everyon.
+But after seeing it for myself, I would recommend it to everyone.